merzlab/QUICK-docs/docs/source/hands-on-tutorials.rst

      H              -0.38802215    0.58962052    0.00000000 |

-Before running QUICK, make sure to set the necessary environmental variables as follows:
+Before running QUICK, make sure to set the necessary environmental variables as
+follows:

 .. code-block:: none

  source $(installdir)/quick.rc

-Where *installdir* is the folder where QUICK was installed.
+where *installdir* is the folder where QUICK was installed.
 This will add the directory that contains the QUICK executables to your path and also set an environment variable that points to the basis set directory.
 Depending on the installation, you may run QUICK as follows:

 Serial version: